 Discussion of research approach is a vital part of any scientific study regardless of the research area.
 Within the methodology chapter of your dissertation to you need to explain the main differences between inductive, deductive and abductive approaches and specify the approach you have adopted for your research by breaking down your arguments into several points.

 Let’s illustrate the application of each research approach for a following study:

-If you have formulated a set of hypotheses for your dissertation that need to be confirmed or rejected during the research process you would be following deductive approach.
-In deductive approach, the effects of labor migration within the EU are assessed by developing hypotheses that are tested during the research process.
+If you have formulated a set of hypotheses for your dissertation that need to be confirmed or rejected during the research process you would be following a deductive approach.
+In deductive approach, the effects of labour migration within the EU are assessed by developing hypotheses that are tested during the research process.